+The Natural Resources Commission has stated "it is not possible to meet the Government's commitments around both environment values and wood supply" let alone taking into account "emerging threats from climate change and changing fire regimes [sic]".
+They conclude the changes are designed to obtain as much wood in as short a time frame as possible.
+The expert panel on threatened species has said: "these practices are effectively clearfelling diverse native forest to replace with even-age native plantations in a deliberate manner", that timber extraction is given priority over conservation.
+Don't you listen to your own people?
 I am alarmed that a massive 140,000 ha will be turned into stick plantations by virtual clearfelling.
 I am dismayed that definitions of old growth and rainforest are being manipulated so that more - up to 78%! - of our unique native forests can be trashed.
-The reduction of stream buffers to a ridiculously inadequate 5m will not stop erosion or protect water supply/quality.
-These changes will result in annihilation of habitat.
-The expert panel on threatened species has said: "these practices are effectively clearfelling diverse native forest to replace with even-age native plantations in a deliberate manner", that timber extraction is given priority over conservation.
+The reduction of stream buffers to a risible 5m will not stop erosion or protect water supply/quality.
 It is irresponsible to remove specific protections for threatened species.
-You must mandate pre-logging surveys and protect koala high use areas.
+You must mandate prelogging surveys and protect koala high use areas.
 Hollow-bearing, habitat, mature recruitment habitat and eucalypt food trees must all have protections.
-These proposals will be the nail in the coffin of the koala, whose population has decreased by 50% in the last 20 years in northern NSW.
+Intensive harvesting of 45ha lots, with re-harvesting at 21 years, will turn them into cemeteries for hollow-dependent species: hollows take decades to form.
+45ha is a 180- fold increase on the old regulations: this is unacceptable.
 "Selective" logging is a misleading misnomer, yet this unsustainable practice is set to double in intensity!
 Unsustainable practices have also caused dieback and you should be mandating rehabilitation.
-Nature-based tourism is far more lucrative than logging and creates many more jobs.
+Naturebased tourism is far more lucrative than logging and creates many more jobs.
 Local and overseas tourists alike come for the biodiversity and beauty of mature, unspoilt forests.
 Trees are worth more left standing.
 We need our forests for soil and water quality, biodiversity, climate change mitigation through carbon storage and the creation of moist ecosystems, recreation, health spiritual and cultural values.
-Public native forests belong to the public.
-You have no right to destroy our natural heritage.
-Worse still, you have no right to make us pay for it.

 Q22.
-Attach your supporting documents (Document not answered

-Q24.
-Attach your supporting documents (Document not answered 3)
+Attach your supporting documents (Document 1) not answered Q23.
+Attach your supporting documents (Document 2) not answered Q24.
+Attach your supporting documents (Document 3) not answered